Heyimlulu/Heyimlulu/README.md

 # ⭐ My projects

-- [The Eye](https://github.com/Heyimlulu/The-Eye) is a webpage that displays an eye looking at you :O (recreated from one of some many fake websites on [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/)
+- [The Eye](https://github.com/Heyimlulu/The-Eye) is a website recreated from one of some many fake websites in [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/)
 - [RacoonBot](https://top.gg/bot/734426328002068481) is a multifunction bot for fun, general, and utility commands.
 It is also a funny and cute racoon ;3
-- **Paanya** is a simple and fun discord bot with moderation, auto-color rank, text-to-speech, strawpoll commands and more coming soon
+- [Paanya](https://top.gg/bot/829230505123119164) is a simple and fun discord bot with moderation, auto-color rank, text-to-speech, strawpoll commands and more coming soon

 # 🔧 Technologies & Tools